travis-ci/travis-migrations/README.md

 ```

 Running remotely:
-**PLEASE NOTE: Logs migrations are run from our _main_ databases.** Replace <app> with the name of the _main database_ app that contains the database you want to run migrations on (e.g. travis-staging, travis-pro-staging etc):
+**PLEASE NOTE: Logs migrations are run from our _main_ databases.** Replace <app> with the name of the _main database_ app that contains the database you want to run migrations on (e.g. travis-staging, travis-pro-staging etc)

+**ALSO NOTE: running this command without `:up` included will result in migrations after the timestamp being reverted**

 ``` bash
 heroku run RAILS_ENV=production_logs bundle exec rake db:migrate VERSION=<timestamp> -a <app>